Leadership Team Alignment During Organisational Change

 Leadership team alignment during change means every member of the team has the same understanding of what the change requires, what it demands of them collectively, and how they will make decisions.
 Without alignment, even a well-designed change initiative will fragment.

-4 min read
+5 min read

 Why Alignment Is the Leadership Team’s First Job in Any Change

 Research consistently finds that around two-thirds of major change initiatives fail to deliver their intended benefits.
-Studies by IMD and McKinsey both identify lack of senior leadership alignment as the primary reason — ahead of flawed strategy, inadequate planning, or insufficient resources.
-In most cases, the plan is not the problem.
-The collective leadership capability to implement it consistently is.
+IMD identifies lack of senior team alignment as the primary reason, ahead of flawed strategy or inadequate planning — and McKinsey concludes that alignment is the difference between organisations that thrive through change and those that merely survive it.

 The distinction matters.
 Alignment is not simply about agreeing on the change at a strategic level.
 Many leadership teams do that.
 The problem shows up in implementation, where individual leaders interpret the change through the lens of their own function, their own priorities, and their own sense of what it means for their part of the organisation.
 The result is a change that is understood differently by different parts of the business — and experienced as inconsistent, unclear, or contradictory by the people responsible for delivering it.